arnicas/interactive-vis-course/Week9/README.md

 Readings:

 * Read this section: http://chimera.labs.oreilly.com/books/1230000000345/ch11.html#_stack_layout.
 You can see how some other layouts work in that same chapter.
-* How We Made Failure Factories: https://source.opennews.org/en-US/articles/how-we-made-failure-factories/ and the original piece: http://www.tampabay.com/projects/2015/investigations/pinellas-failure-factories/chart-failing-black-students/

-**Homework 1 (12pt)**: JS Practice.
+**Homework 1 (20pt)**: JS Practice.

 Finish [js_homework.html](js_homework.html), all the TODOs.
 I gave you some links to stuff on d3.nest() a week or 2 ago, and you can search online.
-Send me a screencap of your console output and the gist with the file.
-Week 9: "JS homework".
+Send me a screencap of your console output and the gist with the files.
+Gist: "Week 9: JS homework".

-**Homework 2 (25pt)**: Stacked Bars Transition.
+**Homework 2 (25pt)**: Stacked Bars or Streamgraphs Transition

-Make a stacked_bar_transitions using your own data.
+Make a stacked_bar_transitions.html using your own data.
 It must transition between normalized and non-normalized like my example does.
 Try to make it data that you can use in your final project.
-You need tooltips on this, too.
-Send gist as "Stacked Bars."
+You need real D3 tooltips on this, too.

-**Homework 3 (20pt)**: Grouped Bars.

-Make a grouped bars example with your own data.
-Send gist as "Grouped Bars."
+If you have timeseries data and want to do stacked area / streamgraph instead, you can use my model in stacked_area_to_stream.html.
+Add tooltips (real D3 ones, not title fields).

+Send the gist as "Week9: Stacked Transition."